 Revered for his wisdom and intellect, Lord Ganesh is also worshiped as a patron of arts and letters.
-In fact, he is sometimes depicted as a musician playing various instruments, or else as a blissful dancer, or a writer.
-Scholars, poets, and writers pray for his grace so they may be successful in their creative endeavors; and every performance of an Indian classical dance, every recital of Hindustani classical music, begins with the invocation of Lord Ganesh.
+In fact, he is sometimes depicted as a musician, playing various instruments, or else as a blissful dancer or a writer.
+Scholars, poets, and writers pray for his grace so they may be successful in their creative endeavors; and every performance of an Indian classical dance and every recital of Hindustani classical music begins with the invocation of Lord Ganesh.

 Seated in the Mūlādhāra Chakra